Mammography uses X-rays to create images of the breast. These images are called mammograms.

 If you can, choose a center with technologists and radiologists who are experienced in mammography for women with breast implants.

-Screening mammography should not be used in pregnant women.
-Learn about breast cancer during pregnancy.
+Learn more about breast cancer during pregnancy.

 If you have any concerns about your breasts while you are breastfeeding (such as finding a lump or noting a change), see your provider.